 It can take time to recover from the side effects of treatment.
-Side effects can be both physical and emotional and vary depending on the cancer type and stage, and the treatment you had.
+Side effects can be both physical and emotional.
+They can vary depending on the cancer type and stage, and the treatment you had.

-Some side effects resolve quickly; others can take weeks, months or even years to improve.
+Some side effects go away quickly; others can take weeks, months or even years to improve.
 Some may be permanent.
 Your body will cope with the treatment and recovery in its own way.
 It is important not to compare yourself to others.

 Common side effects include: